EMDR Therapy San Diego

 EMDR for depression works to shift negative self-beliefs and unresolved life experiences that contribute to hopelessness and low mood.
 It can help individuals to feel more empowered and connected to a sense of meaning and resilience.

-EMDR Therapy in San Diego
+EMDR Therapist in San Diego

 If you’re ready to overcome your trauma and learn more about EMDR treatment, please use the button above or call (619) 800-5393 for a free 15 minute phone consultation.